researchmm/Stark/README.md

 The official implementation of the paper **Learning Spatio-Temporal Transformer for Visual Tracking**
 ![STARK_Framework](tracking/Framework.png)
 ## Highlights
-### STARK achieves the best performance ever on many short-term and long-term benchmarks
+### The best performances on many short-term and long-term benchmarks
 <table>
   <tr>
     <td>Tracker</td>